 Whether it is a traumatic brain injury or a car accident, insurance companies and adjusters have a system that allows them to pigeonhole an accident injury.
-Insurance companies do this to avoid a thorough investigation of an accident case and transpose the initial facts into the bottom line.
+Insurance companies do this to avoid thoroughly investigating an accident case and transposing the initial facts into the bottom line.
 It is fair to say that most things are not what they appear to be on the surface.
-Rather, there are layers of facts that provide a real understanding.
-This is certainly true of accident cases that involve my clients.
+Instead, there are layers of facts that provide a fundamental understanding.
+This is undoubtedly true of accident cases that involve my clients.

-As a seasoned accident injury lawyer, I look at my clients as if I were the client myself.
-Would I be satisfied if someone pretended to understand the ins and outs of my case based on the initial interview?
-The answer to that is a resounding no. Would I want my advocate to spend his or her time investigating the incident and using legal arguments to win the compensation I deserve?
+As seasoned accident injury lawyers, we look at our clients as if we were the client ourselves.
+Would we be satisfied if someone pretended to understand the ins and outs of our case based on the initial interview?
+The answer to that is a resounding no. Would we want our advocate to spend time investigating the incident and using legal arguments to win the compensation we deserve?
 Yes!
-This is the way I think of my clients.
-Let's delve into this and see what an attorney should do when faced with a new case involving a traumatic brain injury since many times, the entirety of the symptoms are not easily defined from the get-go.Where the Traumatic Brain Injury Investigation Begins
+This is the way we think of our clients.
+Let's delve into this and see what an attorney should do when faced with a new case involving a traumatic brain injury since, many times, the entirety of the symptoms are not easily defined from the get-go.Where the Traumatic Brain Injury Investigation Begins

-Initially, our firm arranges a free case review.
-During this initial interview, we learn about the accident, how the individual was injured, and review any documentation, they bring with them.
+Initially, our firm arranged a free case review.
+During this initial interview, we learn about the accident, how the individual was injured, and review any documentation they bring with them.
 Such documentation includes police and medical records and wage reports.
-Once this introductory phase is completed, we open up the discussion to questions, some from our legal team and others from the injured party.
+Once this introductory phase is completed, we open the discussion to questions, some from our legal team and others from the injured party.
 In short, we spend the time getting to know one another and delving into the accident.

 At some point, the injured party may decide to go ahead and retain our firm.
 There is some paperwork to sign, and the work is about to begin.Traumatic Brain Injured Clients

-Some traumatic brain injuries are clear cut.
-The client has difficulty with memory and describes a period after the accident, where he or she encounters many changes.
+Some traumatic brain injuries are clear-cut.
+The client has difficulty with memory and describes a period after the accident where he or she encountered many changes.
 For instance, they describe memory loss that is worse in the short term.
-They can remember things that happened a long time ago but not the accident or events that occurred yesterday.
-They may also fail to remember that they need to pay a bill, shut the water off, or put out food for their cat.
-In mild cases, all the deficits might be hidden, and things may even appear normal until you look deeper.Emotional Lability
+They can remember things that happened long ago but not yesterday's accidents or events.
+They may also fail to remember that they must pay a bill, shut the water off, or put out food for their cat.
+All the deficits might be hidden in mild cases, and things may appear normal until you look deeper.Emotional Lability

 Other problems described by a TBI client include emotional lability.
-This occurs when they laugh at a serious event and cry, sometimes uncontrollably, during a humorous one.
+This occurs when they laugh at a serious event and sometimes cry uncontrollably during a humorous one.
 In some cases, this emotional lability occurs without a precipitating event.
-They may describe being mentally subdued, such as if they were in a mental fog most of the time.
+They may describe being mentally subdued, such as being in a mental fog most of the time.

-The client may even mention that he or she had a good relationship with loved ones before an accident, but since then has been angry and argumentative.
+The client may even mention that he or she had a good relationship with loved ones before the accident but has been angry and argumentative.
 In addition, their hobbies have fallen by the wayside, and they no longer express interest in them.
 They describe feelings of listlessness and fatigue, preferring to sleep for days on end.
 Sexual activity may have fallen off also.Attempting to Understand Changes

-After hearing from the client, we often sit down with their close family members to see how they perceive the changes that are noted.
-This is an important aspect of our intake, and the family is usually eager to explain what they observed.
+After hearing from the client, we often sit with their close family members to see how they perceive the changes.
+This is an essential aspect of our intake, and the family is usually eager to explain what they observed.

-The family members explain that they have been trying to research the subject and find out what they can do for their loved one.
-This is our opportunity to provide a list of resources that can be used in this regard.
+The family members explain that they have been researching the subject and discovering what they can do for their loved ones.
+This is our opportunity to provide a list of resources to use.
 Small ways of helping the traumatic brain injured person make sense of their new reality can go a long way.
-For example, the family can use post-its at home to remind the person to do certain things.
+For example, the family can use Post-its at home to remind the person to do certain things.
 This helps them get through the forgetfulness that is often a symptom of TBI and its accompanying anxiety.Checking the Medical Records

-Some clients are unable to fully describe what happened immediately during and after the accident, if at all.
+Some clients cannot fully describe what happened immediately during and after the accident, if at all.
 This deficiency is assisted by a complete review of the medical records.
-From the initial reports by first responders to emergency doctors and nurses, it is all there.
-Even momentary confusion when the patient is asked their name, date of birth, and other questions with an obvious answer are recorded.
+It is all there, From initial reports by first responders to emergency doctors and nurses.
+Even momentary confusion when the patient is asked their name, date of birth, and other questions with an obvious answer.
 If the patient required emergency surgery due to complications that resulted from their injury, it is documented in the reports.What Happens If a Complication Was Missed

-Sometimes, the initial MRIs and CT scans failed to identify a traumatic brain injury.
-In such cases, the use of neuropsychological testing is useful.
+The initial MRIs and CT scans sometimes failed to identify a traumatic brain injury.
+In such cases, the use of neuropsychological testing is beneficial.
 These tests evaluate a psychological function linked to a particular brain structure or pathway.
 By administering these tests, it is possible to find brain trauma deficits.MRI Evaluation

-By using MRI studies before and after the administration of gadolinium (contrast), areas of hyperintensity may be found, which indicate traumatic brain injury.
-Functional MRIs (fMRI) are also useful because of their ability to show brain activity through blood flow.
+MRI studies before and after administering gadolinium (contrast) show areas of hyperintensity may be found, indicating traumatic brain injury.
+Functional MRIs (fMRI) are also helpful because of their ability to show brain activity through blood flow.
 By using this technique, it is possible to show prior traumatic brain injury.

-The video below discusses images of traumatic brain injury that are seen through MRI studies.Investigation of a Possible Brain Injury
+The video below discusses images of traumatic brain injury seen through MRI studies.Investigation of a Possible Brain Injury

-An attorney must investigate his or her client's case to determine the extent of their injuries.
-Further, it is important to evaluate the disability the injuries will cause in the future.
+An attorney must investigate their client's case to determine the extent of their injuries.
+Further, it is essential to evaluate the disability the injuries will cause in the future.
 Both criteria are essential in reaching adequate compensation.